gradio-app/gradio/guides/06_data-science-and-plots/02_time-plots.md

 $code_plot_guide_datetimerange
 $demo_plot_guide_datetimerange

 Try zooming around in the plots and see how DateTimeRange updates.
+All the plots updates their `x_lim` in sync.
 You also have a "Back" link in the component to allow you to quickly zoom in and out.

 ## RealTime Data